kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part1.md

 -- Check for NULL values in key columns (example for Employees table) SELECT
     'Employees' as TableName,
-    SUM(CASE WHEN FirstName IS NULL THEN 1 ELSE 0 END) as NullFirstNames, SUM(CASE WHEN LastName IS NULL THEN 1 ELSE 0 END) as NullLastNames, SUM(CASE WHEN Email IS NULL THEN 1 ELSE 0 END) as NullEmails, SUM(CASE WHEN BaseSalary IS NULL THEN 1 ELSE 0 END) as NullSalaries, COUNT(*) as TotalRecords,
+    SUM(CASE WHEN e.FirstName IS NULL THEN 1 ELSE 0 END) as NullFirstNames,
+    SUM(CASE WHEN e.LastName IS NULL THEN 1 ELSE 0 END) as NullLastNames,
+    SUM(CASE WHEN Email IS NULL THEN 1 ELSE 0 END) as NullEmails, SUM(CASE WHEN e.BaseSalary IS NULL THEN 1 ELSE 0 END) as NullSalaries, COUNT(*) as TotalRecords,

     -- Calculate completeness percentage
     CAST(
-        (COUNT(*) - SUM(CASE WHEN FirstName IS NULL THEN 1 ELSE 0 END)) * 100.0 / COUNT(*)
+        (COUNT(*) - SUM(CASE WHEN e.FirstName IS NULL THEN 1 ELSE 0 END)) * 100.0 / COUNT(*)
         AS DECIMAL(5,2)
     ) as FirstNameCompleteness
 FROM Employees e;